Confirmed COVID-19 Case at Topeka Correctional Facility

-TOPEKA, Kan. – Kansas Department of Corrections (KDOC) Secretary Jeff Zmuda announced today that one staff member at Topeka Correctional Facility (TCF) tested positive for COVID-19 on Monday, April 20.
+TOPEKA, Kan. – Kansas Department of Corrections (KDOC) Secretary Jeff Zmuda announced today that one resident at Topeka Correctional Facility (TCF) tested positive for COVID-19 on Wednesday, April 22.
 This is the third KDOC facility with a confirmed case, with the first cases reported at the Lansing Correction Facility and Wichita Work Release Facility.

-The staff member at TCF is a male over the age of 20.
+The resident at TCF is a female over the age of 20.
+This female was recently admitted to KDOC from a county jail and was being monitored for symptoms in the Intake Isolation unit at TCF.
 In order to protect the identity of the person, no other information will be released.

 The KDOC has been in consultation with officials from the Kansas Department of Health and Environment (KDHE) on next steps to address these circumstances.
 As a result of that consultation with KDHE, the following steps were implemented: